How to move to Budapest Hungary

 You may look for lower level jobs as well since they will be more likely to hire someone as a cleaner or a kitchen porter with no Hungarian than a small Hungarian restaurant.
 Look for small places with foreigner owners.
 They may not speak Hungarian either and they communicate with their staff in English.

-Since the number of tourists and expats is growing you can find
+Since the number of tourists and expats is growing you can find jobs easily at banks, in entertainment, and schools open up as well.

 Best websites to find jobs: CVonline.hu, Profession.hu, Jobsinbudapest.eu, Justlanded.com, Toplanguagejobs.com, Can you teach a language, Yoga or maybe playing the piano?
 You should utilize your talent.